GrandpaBond/pxt-heading/README.md

 Counter-intuitively, reading the heading while the motors are running may actually prove **more** accurate, as their rotating fields could then get averaged-out somewhat.

-Unfortunately, the first three factors lie outside our control, and will inevitably limit the accuracy and repeatability of reported headings to within five degrees or so.
+Unfortunately, many of these factors lie outside our control, and will inevitably limit the accuracy and repeatability of reported headings to within five degrees or so.